rehierl/node-tree-outliner/3-4-0-design-6.md

 located in between the inner section's sectioning node and the end of the inner section's parent container.

+Put differently:

-Put differently: No inner section can contain even one content node that does not also belong to the corresponding parent section.
+* No inner section contains content nodes that do not also belong to its parent section.
+That is, an inner section does not reach past its parent section.

-Put differently: No parent section can end inside of one of its inner sections.
+* No parent section can end inside of one of its inner sections.
 That is, a parent section either remains to be open when an inner section is closed, or both sections end with the same event.

+Note that an inner section can not begin with its parent section.
+That is, because a sectioning node does not belong to its section.
+Consequently, there always is at least the inner section's sectioning node in between both events.

 **CLARIFICATION**
-All content nodes of an inner section are also content nodes of the inner section's parent section.
+All content nodes of an inner section are also content nodes of its parent section.

 That is, because both sections count as being open for as long as the inner section is open.
 Because of that, all content nodes of an inner section must also be associated with the inner section's parent section.

 **TODO** -
-However, this is only a formal requirement.
+Note that this is just a formal requirement.
 That is, because the definitions treat all sections as separate entities.
 For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, due to implied associations, to associate each node with one section only.

 **CLARIFICATION**
+A parent section always has at least one content node (i.e. never empty).

-A parent section can only be a parent section, if it contains at least one inner section.
+That is, because a parent section can only be a parent section, if it contains at least one inner section.
 As such, a parent section always contains at least one or more content nodes (i.e. the sectioning nodes of its inner sections).
 Because of that, a parent section can never be empty - even if all of its inner sections don't have any content nodes themselves (i.e. are empty).

 <!-- ======================================================================= -->
 ## subsection

 **DEFINITION**
-An inner section is said to be a sub-section of its parent section.
+An inner section is a sub-section, or sub-set, of its parent section.

-Note that this definition is based upon the definition of a subset of values.
-That is, because a section can still be seen as a set of nodes.

 * `(V subset-of W) := ((v in W) for any (v in V))`
 * `(s subsection-of p) := (s subset-of p)`